Celebrating the Linnean Society's First Women Fellows

 She was 26 at the time of her election to Fellowship (the youngest woman admitted at that time).

 The Society's Library at Burlington House is open Tuesdays to Fridays, from 10am to 5pm.
-If you would like to make an appointment to view the portrait exhibition, please contact us at library@linnean.org, or you are welcome to drop in, but please first check our website for any possible closures or changes to our opening times.
+Visitors are welcome to view the portrait exhibition without appointment, but please check our website for possible closures or changes to our usual opening times.

 Credits: Text, Will Beharrell (Librarian) and Gina Douglas (Honorary Archivist).